You may wish to see a page with an introduction to this section first.

 (left) Gate of the town; (right) Palazzo Della Rovere

-Francesco Maria II della Rovere, the last Duke of Urbino, used to visit the towns of his small state every year and to this purpose he built a small, yet elegant palace where he could stay when at San Leo.
+Francesco Maria II della Rovere, the last Duke of Urbino, used to visit the towns of his small state every year and to this purpose he built a small, yet elegant palace where he could stay when in San Leo.
 The building is now used as the Town Hall.
 It is situated along the main street of the town which from the only gate reaches Palazzo del Governatore and the Cathedral.

 (left) Old prison and torture equipment; (right) hanging cell

 In 1631 the Duchy of Urbino came to an end and was absorbed into the Papal State.
 In the new political set up the fortress of San Leo lost its military importance and was used as a prison.
 The inmates were kept in dungeons until the late XVIIIth century when more human cells were built.
 The fortress houses a small museum of instruments of torture which shows the depth of cruelty men can reach.
 In March 2000 Pope John Paul II apologized for the sins made by Catholics in the name of the true faith.